NeCTAR-RC/tutorials/_prereading/how-access.md

 - *Fill out an Allocation Request form*

 If you decide to use the Nectar Cloud for your research, you would then fill in an allocation request form, and your request would be assessed.
 Read more information about submitting a request [here]({{ site.baseurl }}/allocation-management/04-allocation-and-projects).
+To learn more about the process regarding Nectar Project allocations, including expiry, amending and extending, read this [important tutorial here]({{ site.baseurl }}/allocation-management/01-overview).

 **Technical aspect**